somemothersson/smalito-blog/content/blog/geocode/index.md

 ```

 #### PHEW
-Now we're cooking with gas.
 We got output in our console `EXACTLY` the way we want it.
-So all I did was paste this into Postman and Posted it to my appropriate route.
-Don't forget to delete that first guy @0 before you upload, and *Ala Kazam Ala Kazoo*
+So all I did was paste this into Postman and Posted it to my appropriate route which hit my MongoDB.
+Don't forget to delete that first line @0 before you upload, and *Ala Kazam Ala Kazoo*

 Hope this helps someone, someplace, at sometime.